peterpolidoro/science-systems-presentation/text.md

 example, can help collect larger quantities of data in a shorter amount of time and in a more repeatable fashion, freeing scientists to use their brains and time for more interesting and challenging aspects of the research.

+Kristin and Alice and others did a brilliant job of automating the observation of fly behaviors using cameras, image processing, and machine learning.
+This automation vastly increased the amount of data collected and the number of researchers capable of collecting it.

+Michael then asked me to automate the interaction aspect of the experiments using motors, controllers, and software to replace the manual motions of the researchers' hands on the magnet.
+I mistakenly thought this was an easy problem at first, but I found it fascinating enough that I have been working on similar experimental rigs and projects ever since.

+The basic problem of automating magnet interactions with flies is pretty straightforward.
+You observe the fly and the magnet with a camera, process the camera images, and then send motion commands to the motor controllers.
+I assumed the main issue was just making that happen quickly and accurately enough to have acceptable performance.
+Really, though, I found the bigger challenge to be doing all of that along with everything else a researcher might reasonably expect from a scientific instrument, like saving the data, interacting with the user, being easy enough to understand to operate and modify by someone who is not necessarily an experienced programmer.
+I was struggling to keep the software from becoming a bloated complicated mess with poor performance when Martin told me about some software his friend was working on that originated from Stanford.

+The Robot Operating System (ROS) is a framework for splitting software into relatively small distributed nodes which send messages to each other.
+The first tutorial on the ROS website involves driving a simulated turtle around in a two dimensional window, drawing lines wherever it goes.
+This is an homage to the LOGO educational programming language.
+I was intrigued from the start since this was exact problem I was trying to solve, driving a magnet around on a two dimensional plate.

+I rewrote all of my magnet automation software to fit into the ROS framework and made a working experimental rig capable of interacting with flies and collecting data.
+I split the problem into a set of nodes running independently, sending each other messages.
+For example, there was a node which acquired images from the camera and published them to any node who may want to subscribe, like an image saving node, an image display GUI node, and image processing nodes.
+There was a node that interacted with the motor controllers and could receive messages from a keyboard node, or a joystick node, or an automatic control node.

+I think in the end the software ended up working well.
+There are many ways which the software could have been written an any way that worked would have been acceptable.
+Splitting the software into small independent nodes made intuitive sense to me at least, making it far easier for me to work on it and understand it.
+I was never able to figure out how to make it easy for a relatively inexperienced programmer to use it however and I have been trying to figure that out ever since.

+It would have been fascinating to combine the interaction software with Kristin and Alice's automatic behavioral analysis software so that the motion of the magnet could have changed based on the behaviors of the flies in real-time.
+Back then the software and hardware was not fast enough to make that possible, but now that some of you have made that work in mere milliseconds, all sorts of new and exciting experiments may be possible.

+My first few years at Janelia I built several rigs using the Robot Operating System.